 Melissa works with students involved in college or university disciplinary proceedings, whether those students are making complaints of misconduct by others or are accused of misconduct.
 Melissa handles cases alleging sexual harassment, sexual assault, and academic misconduct.
 Melissa has worked with students to prepare them for their interviews with the school, respond to investigative reports, and challenge procedural errors in investigations to prevent a negative finding against her clients.
 Melissa also assists students who have already been through a disciplinary process at their school to appeal the findings or evaluate the legal basis for challenging the school’s decision, and if necessary, litigate those claims.Prior Experience

 Melissa is a 2018 graduate of Northeastern University School of Law.
-During law school Melissa focused her work on employment law and criminal matters during her five legal internships.
-Most recently, Melissa interned at a Boston based litigation firm representing plaintiffs in employment cases and representing individuals in parole hearings and criminal defense appeals.
+At Northeastern Melissa focused her work on employment law and criminal matters during her five legal internships.
+Melissa interned at a Boston-based litigation firm representing plaintiffs in employment cases and representing individuals in parole hearings and criminal defense appeals.
 During another internship with a Boston firm she worked extensively on a first-degree murder appeal and a Title IX investigation at a local college.
 Prior to her work with the Boston firms, she was a law-student clerk for the Honorable Jenny Rivera of the New York State Court of Appeals.
 Melissa also drafted and filed criminal defense appeals while interning at the Center for Appellate Litigation in New York City on behalf of clients who had taken plea agreements and were currently incarcerated.
 Melissa first interned with LatinoJustice PRLDEF in New York monitoring voting rights violations during the 2016 Presidential election and preparing complaints on behalf of those whose right to vote was violated.